Nothing can stop us, we can't go wrong!

-- Award Bait Song: The ending song "Forever Young".
+- Award-Bait Song: The ending song "Forever Young".

 - Chekhov's Skill: Christy's marble shooting.
-It is somewhat shoehorned in at the beginning as being the only thing she is good at, then at the critical moment during the climax she shoots a marble that somehow dislodges the chain holding up the imprisoned Care Bears which then falls and releases them.
+It is somewhat shoehorned in at the beginning as being the only thing she is good at; then, at the critical moment during the climax, she shoots a marble that somehow dislodges the chain holding up the imprisoned Care Bears which then falls and releases them.

 - Clap Your Hands If You Believe: The Bears and Cousins exhort the audience to chant "We care!" along with them to save Christy, who made a Heroic Sacrifice.
-Even the repentant villain Dark Heart breaks down and joins in, and not only saves her, he winds up becoming a nice human boy.
+Even the repentant villain Dark Heart breaks down and joins in, and not only does he save her, he winds up becoming a nice human boy.
 Reviewer Hal Lipper referred to this as the "Tinker Bell Principle" in his review of the movie.

-- Curtains Match the Window: Dark Heart before his Heel-Face Turn.
+- Curtains Match the Window: Dark Heart before his HeelFace Turn.